 - Ylang Ylang

 This symptom can happen before birth but is a more common symptom after.
-The breasts can feel swollen, painful, sensitive and hot to the touch.
-Sometimes a pulsating feeling and redness.
-Your physician can recommend treatments to help with breast abscesses and in addition to that, redness and soreness can be relieved with this recipe.
-Consult your physician for this blend no matter what.
+The breasts can feel swollen, painful, sensitive, and hot to the touch.
+Sometimes, a pulsating feeling and redness occur.
+Your physician can recommend treatments to help with breast abscesses.
+With your physician’s permission, you can also try the following blends to help support your breasts’ health.

-Breast Abscess Blend: 15 drops Chamomile German, 10 drops Lavender and 5 drops Eucalyptus Radiata.
-Mix all the oils and put 10 drops into a saucer of warm chamomile tea with 10ml of colloidal silver.
+Breast Abscess Blend: After gaining your physician’s permission, mix together 15 drops Chamomile German, 10 drops Lavender and 5 drops Eucalyptus.
+Place 10 drops of this mixture into a saucer of warm chamomile tea with 10ml of colloidal silver.
 Soak a piece of unbleached cloth in the mixture and place the compress over the breast.
 Repeat the treatment twice a day for five days only.

 If discomfort continues, prepare a different blend with the same quantities of the essential oils above, diluted in 60ml carrier oil.
 Gently apply a small amount on the breasts twice a day until symptoms ease.
 It isn’t recommended to breastfeed with a breast abscess so once the condition has subsided, immediately stop using the blend.

 Breastfeeding is a wonderful way to bond with your child.
 There are many great benefits as well!
-Share your breastfeeding stories with us in the comments below.
+Share your breastfeeding stories with us in the comments below or by connecting with us on social media @fromsimplyearth.
 We love knowing more about your journey!